 Kirsten spent six years at NASA, where she handled public relations for the Space Shuttle and Space Station programs, as well as a number of aviation projects.
 She also has worked as a nonprofit fundraiser, grant writer, and college instructor.

 Kirsten enjoys yoga, walking her dog, and traveling.
-She also works on issues of social justice and homelessness in her community.
+She also works on issues of social justice and homelessness in her community and is a Cub Scout den leader.

 Kirsten graduated from the University of Virginia with a double major in English Language and Literature and History.
 Her undergraduate thesis on American portraiture in the Early Republic was published in the journal, Essays in History.
 Her writing also has appeared in The Daily Press (Newport News, Va.), The Virginian-Pilot and Ledger-Star (Virginia Beach, Va.), The Cavalier Daily (Charlottesville, Va.) and Aviation Illustrated.
 She is the winner of a Virginia Press Association Award (3rd Place) for a series she co-wrote called, Thomas Jefferson’s Vision of UVa.
 She holds an MBA from the University of Maryland.